 Yes.
 Ransomware can infect everything connected to networked devices, including external hard drives.
-If an external drive is not connected to a device, ransomware cannot wirelessly infect it.
+If an external drive does not connect to a device, ransomware cannot wirelessly infect it.
 However, depending on the length of time for which ransomware has been lurking on a system, an external drive that was once connected to your system may already be infected.

 Will ransomware infect OneDrive?

-OneDrive can be infected by ransomware.
+Ransomware can infect OneDrive.
 Infection can take place in any of the following ways: